 The purpose of this project is to design a set of libraries and demonstration programs that combine the capabilities of multiple AI and machine learning models to produce a more flexible and versatile hybrid model.

 I will primarily be working with back-propagation neural networks and subsumption architectures.

-The primary demonstration program will be a character recognition system capable of simply and rapidly adding new characters to its memory and recognizing mulltiple fonts.
+The primary demonstration program will be a highly extensible character recognition system with the capacity to add new characters simply and rapidly.

 Procedures & Methods